 By psychologization of the self we mean the misapprehension that through reflection on the stream of consciousness, and on the experiences given in it, the nature of man or the substance of the self can become known.
-This second misapprehension is closely related to the first one [ see above, The Materialization of the External World-fjw].
+This second misapprehension is closely related to the first one [See: On the Materialization of the External World-ed].
 When man no longer experiences himself as embedded substantially in the cosmos, when the unity of creation that embraces man is torn asunder into a perceived structure of the world and a perceiving self, problems peculiar to Cartesian and post-Cartesian metaphysical speculation arise.
 When the experience of substantial participation of man in the world is interrupted, doubts arise about whether the reality as it appears to the perceiving subject is indeed the reality of the external world, and if the reality of an external world is assumed, intricate problems of the relation between the external world and the self impose themselves.

 Historically they appear in the speculation of Malebranche and Leibniz under the title of the psychophysical problem.
-The self has become a consciousness that by sensations and ideas refers to an external worldthough it remains enigmatic how the external world can affect consciousness in such a manner that sensations and ideas are produced.
+The self has become a consciousness that by sensations and ideas refers to an external world—though it remains enigmatic how the external world can affect consciousness in such a manner that sensations and ideas are produced.
 It remains equally enigmatic why the reference of these images to an external world should be considered trustworthy.